 From blogger perspective

 You saw that the person searching for those terms likely got their answers on Google.
-This means that will will most likely not come across your post on either search terms because your competitors already answered with great content.
+This means that will most likely not come across your post on either search term because your competitors already answered with great content.

 You need to think from a blogger perspective and do a little keyword research.
 If someone is interested in visiting Venice, maybe they also want to know about doing some activities.
 So after searching under a few more words for Venice I noticed ‘kayaking in Venice has a fairly low competition score.
 If you get very lucky, you will find a keyword with a blue score (very low competition) and a high volume.
 If you find one like this, write an article right away!